What Football Managers Can Teach Businesses

 To make it as a football manager resilience, commitment and a strong work ethic are all basic requirements, but the ability to bounce back and overcome adversity is arguably the most important of them all.
 The nature of the game means that negative experiences such as defeats are inevitable, so a manager needs to be able to not be demoralised by this and encourage their team to progress.

 During his highly successful career, Harry Redknapp has taken charge of a wide range of teams including Tottenham, West Ham and Southampton.
 He has to overcome adversity in his career, none more so than when he was manager of Southampton who were relegated in 2005.

 Despite this setback he continued to believe in his own ability, and in 2008 won the FA Cup with Portsmouth, their first major silverware since 1950.
 At all of his speaking events Harry is able to talk about these incidents and showcase to businesses how important it is to overcome adversity.

-For more information on how to book any of our excellent motivational speakers for your next event, get in touch with Champions Motivational Speakers today.
-Call 01509 85 29 27 or complete our online form and a member of our team will get back to you.
+For more information on how to book any of our excellent motivational speakers for your next event, get in touch with The Motivational Speakers Agency today.
+Call 0207 1010 553 or complete our online contact form and a member of our team will get back to you.